liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-Any caller of the `addFileEntry` methods in `DLApp` and `DLFileEntry` local and remote services are affected.
+Any caller of the `addFileEntry` methods in `DLApp` and `DLFileEntry` local and remote services is affected.

 #### How should I update my code?